Use the form below to search the Health Library.

 In addition to lowering your chance of another heart attack, here are other health benefits of quitting smoking:

-If you are a smoker aged 65-69 years, quitting will increase your life expectancy by 1-4 years.
+If you are a smoker aged 65-69 years, quitting may increase your life expectancy by 1-4 years.
 If you are aged 35-39, 6-9 years are added to your life expectancy.

 Lower Your Risk of Heart and other Diseases